Totally compatible structures on the radical of an incidence algebra: Some general properties of totally compatible structures

 \section{Some general properties of totally compatible structures}

-The following is clear. \begin{lem} Let $\{\cdot_i\}_{i\in I}$ be a family of bilinear products on a same vector space $V$.
-If $\{\cdot_i\}_{i\in I}$ are pairwise $\sg$-matching (resp., interchangeable or totally compatible), then any two finite linear combinations of $\{\cdot_i\}_{i\in I}$ are $\sg$-matching (resp., interchangeable or totally compatible). \end{lem}

-The next result permits us to avoid unnecessary proofs of associativity in some cases. \begin{lem} Let $(A,\cdot)$ be an associative algebra and $*_1$, $*_2$ two bilinear products on $A$, where $*_1$ is associative.
+The following is clear. \begin{lemma} Let $\{\cdot_i\}_{i\in I}$ be a~family of bilinear products on a~same vector space $V$.
+If $\{\cdot_i\}_{i\in I}$ are pairwise $\sg$-matching (resp., interchangeable or totally compatible), then any two finite linear combinations of $\{\cdot_i\}_{i\in I}$ are $\sg$-matching (resp., interchangeable or totally compatible). \end{lemma} The next result permits us to avoid unnecessary proofs of associativity in some cases. \begin{lemma} Let $(A,\cdot)$ be an associative algebra and $*_1$, $*_2$ two bilinear products on $A$, where $*_1$ is associative.
 Assume that $\cdot$, $*_1$ and $*_2$ are pairwise $\sg$-matching (resp. totally compatible).
-Then $*_1+*_2$ is a $\sg$-matching (resp. totally compatible) structure on $(A,\cdot)$ if and only if $*_2$ is associative. \end{lem} \begin{proof} It is enough to prove the result for $\sg$-matching structures.
+Then $*_1 +*_2$ is a~$\sg$-matching (resp. totally compatible) structure on $(A,\cdot)$ if and only if $*_2$ is associative. \end{lemma}